 Decommissioning of oil and gas infrastructure will increase over the next decades.
 Many oil and gas fields are mature and will eventually cease production as they have reached the end of their economic life cycle.
 A reduced contribution of hydrocarbons is expected in the future energy mix.
 The decommissioning of infrastructure and the restoration of production and processing sites are part of the exploration and production lifecycle.
 Similar to the exploration and development activities, the operating company is responsible for the safe, sustainable and environmentally sound execution of this work.

 Decommissioning typically takes several years of careful planning before execution starts.
 It takes many steps involving different stakeholders.
-An overview of the process of decommissioning is given here.
 Often the operator relies on technical and logistical services from the service industry.